HenrikJoreteg/human-javascript/ch09 - clientside routing.md

 https://andbang.com/basecamp

-Either way, the server will return this html:
+Either way, the server will return this HTML:

 ```html
 <!DOCTYPE html>